 The Company has put in place Directors' and Officers' liability insurance in respect of legal actions against its Directors: this insurance cover does not extend to fraudulent or dishonest behaviour.
-A qualifying third party indemnity provision was in force covering all Directors in place during the year ended 31 December 2014 for the Company and other companies within the Bank of Ireland Group and this is still in force as at the date of approval of the financial statements.
+A qualifying third party indemnity provision was in force covering all Directors in place during the year ended 31 December 2015 for the Company and other companies within the BoI Group and this is still in force as at the date of approval of the financial statements.